RocketshipGames/gapd.cls/README.md

 Journal.
 It is derived from the original manually included command definitions, but simplifies the actual content document template.

+## Installation

+To install this class, clone the repository somewhere and then add the directory to your TEXINPUTS environment variable, e.g.:

+    export TEXINPUTS=/home/joe/rocketshipgames/theory/latex/gapd:

+Note that the trailing colon is important, it directs TeX to include the current directory in the search path.

+A sample file is included in the repository to test that the document builds in your LaTeX install.
+A number of packages are required, but all are standard in most LaTeX distributions.
+It is not necessary to add the class to your TEXINPUTS to build this sample document.

-## Changes
+## Updates

-Among the improvements from the article writer's perspective:
+Among the improvements to the original style code from the article writer's perspective:

  * Instead of manually providing the slightly different syntax for the main author listing, citation author list, and page header author